 Cardholders can ask for recommendations on worthy sites to visit or local restaurants to sample.
 A concierge with inside knowledge of the cardholder’s destination can give the request that valuable personal touch that can make all the difference in the success of a trip.

 American Express Concierge

-American Express Concierge is a complimentary service to anyone holding the American Express Platinum.
-It’s also a service for American Express® Card Members of certain co-branded cards such as Delta SkyMiles Reserve and Hilton Honors.
+American Express Concierge is a complimentary service to anyone holding the American Express® Platinum card.
+It’s also a service for American Express® Card Members of certain co-branded cards, such as the Delta SkyMiles Reserve.

 There’s no extra charge for the service, but purchases made or charges incurred must be put on the card.